adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/productlist/v2/productlist/README.md

 because the query with the `staged` field will be rejected by Magento versions not having this field in the GraphQL schema.

+### Edit Dialog Properties

+The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

+1. `./selection` - the uid of the category to be displayed in the component, if missing the component displays a category based on the page URL
+2. `./pageSize` - the number of products shown on one page
+3. `./showTitle` - if true the component displays the category title
+4. `./showImage` - if true the component displays the category image
+5. `./id` - defines the component HTML ID attribute

 ## BEM Description

 In addition to the elements documented for the version 2 of the productcollection component,